ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
-It simultaneously attempts to initiate a connection to a Remote Endpoint whilst listening for an incoming connection from that endpoint.
+It simultaneously attempts to initiate a connection to a Remote Endpoint while listening for an incoming connection from that endpoint.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs during the Rendezvous call.
   As with Listeners, the set of local paths and endpoints is constrained